 A minimum of 6 semester credit hours of dissertation are required to complete the program.
 The first 3 credit course focuses on development and oral defense of the research proposal.
 The student enrolls in a second 3 credit course to conduct the dissertation study, analyze results, and present findings.
 Both courses may be repeated, but only three hours of credit count toward the degree for each of the courses.

-Grade of B or better is required in all Ph.D. coursework.
-A student who has earned a grade of less than B (C, D, F, or WF) in two Ph.D. courses at the graduate level or who has earned a grade of less than B (C, D, F, or WF) twice in the same graduate level course will be removed from the nursing program.
+Grade of B or higher is required in all Ph.D. coursework.
+A student who has earned a grade of less than B (C, D, or F) in two Ph.D. courses at the graduate level or who has earned a grade of less than B (C, D, or F) twice in the same graduate-level course will be removed from the nursing program.
 For the purpose of removal from the nursing program, a grade of less than B is counted as a grade of less than ‘B’ even if the course has been successfully repeated.

 30 semester credit hours plus dissertation